Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Introduction

 The second part concerns a result akin to the Bonnet--Myers Theorem, bounding the finite timelike diameter of \LpLSsn, using global lower timelike curvature bounds.
 More precisely:

-\begin{introtheorem}{\ref{thm: lor meyers}}[Bound on the finite diameter] Let $X$ be a strongly causal, locally causally closed, regular, and geodesic Lorentzian pre-length space which has global curvature bounded below by $K$.
-Assume $K<0$.
-Assume that $X$ possesses the following non-degeneracy condition: for each pair of points $x\ll z$ in $X$ we find $y \in X$ such that $\Delta(x,y,z)$ is a non-degenerate timelike triangle.
+\begin{introtheorem}{\ref{thm: lor meyers}}[Bound on the finite diameter] Let $X$ be a strongly causal, locally causally closed, regular, and geodesic Lorentzian pre-length space which has global curvature bounded below by $K<0$.
+Assume that, for each pair of points $x\ll z$ in $X$, there exists $y \in X$ such that $\Delta(x,y,z)$ is a non-degenerate timelike triangle.
 Then $\diam_{\mathrm{fin}}(X)\leq D_K$. \end{introtheorem}

-We conclude the paper with a discussion of ongoing research into the globalization of timelike curvature bounded below, as well as highlighting a potential application of Lorentzian pre-length spaces and global curvature bounds to the theory of causal sets.
+We conclude the paper with a discussion of ongoing research into the globalization of timelike curvature bounded below, as well as highlighting a number of potential direct applications of Lorentzian pre-length spaces and global curvature bounds, including to the theory of causal sets.